SujithSizon/Hyperledger-Fabric-Demo-Employee-App/README.md

 # Fabric-Demo-Employee-App
-A demo application built on hyper ledger fabric to add employees and read them
+A demo application built on hyper ledger fabric to add employees and read them This demo app has been built on top of fabcar demo app from Hyperledger fabric

 ## Setup
 1. Copy the folder Fabric-Demo-Employee-App/chaincode/emplist (the chaincode) and place it inside your local_dir/fabric-samples/chaincode/